Creatures of Habit

 Bachelor of Education (ECE), Diploma of Nursing, Diploma of Teaching (ECE)

 If this habit or routine is interrupted, it tends to throw us off balance.
-Sometimes, we can spin into a bit of a melt down if our routine is affected, even in only the smallest way.
-And then the flow on effect of that minor interruption to a daily routine can turn the rest of our day into a continued "stubbing of toes on the corner of the bed" kind of day.
+Sometimes, we can easily spin into a bit of a meltdown if our routine is affected, even in the smallest way (depending on how tired we feel, how stressed we feel etc).
+And then the flow-on effect of that minor interruption to a daily routine can turn the rest of our day into a continued "stubbing of toes on the corner of the bed" kind of day.

 It is exactly the same for our infants and toddlers.
 EXACTLY!